Blog Article

 • You can train your brain and your body to recognize that they don’t need to go into “flight, fight, or freeze” mode.

 We do not have to overreact to a threat or setback.
-By changing our stress response, we conserve precious energy to harness our critical and creative thinking skills, strengthen our power to focus, and improve the quality of our work.
+By changing our stress response, we conserve precious energy to harness our critical and creative thinking skill sets, strengthen our power to focus, and improve the quality of our work.

 Exercise 2: Write Your Post-Crisis Stress Away